jonuy/jspreprocess-brunch/README.md

 // #BRUNCH_ENDIF
 ```

 Note the use of parentheses.
-Unlike C preprocessor directives, those parenthese will be required here for if and elif statements.
+Unlike C preprocessor directives, those parentheses are required for `#BRUNCH_IF` and `#BRUNCH_ELIF` statements.

 The `#BRUNCH_IF` and `#BRUNCH_ELIF` directives also support the OR (||) operator.
 ex: `// #BRUNCH_IF (PRODUCTION || iOS)`